sagemath/trac_to_gh/Issue 5130.md

 # Issue 5130: [with patch; not ready for review] create a prime_pi function that doesn't just compute len(prime_range(n))

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5130

 Original creator: was